-The Independent (external) Directors of SHL are entitled to compensation as provided under the Director Compensation Regulations and in accordance with the Company's Compensation Policy (please refer to Section 5.1 above), which compensation is comprised of reimbursement of reasonable expenses and a fixed annual fee plus a participation fee per each Board or Committee meeting attended, all as set forth in the Director Compensation Regulations.
+The Independent (external) Directors of SHL are entitled to compensation as provided under the Director Compensation Regulations and in accordance with the Company's Compensation Policy (please refer to Section 5.1 above), which compensation is comprised of reimbursement of reasonable expenses and a fixed annual fee plus a participation fee per each Board or Committee meeting attended, all as set forth the Director Compensation Regulations.
 Independent (external) Directors are not entitled to any performance-based compensation.
 The Director Compensation Regulations specify the annual fee and the participation fee to be paid to external directors, depending on the company's shareholders' equity.
 The Director Compensation Regulations also allow for an alternative payment method, according to which the remuneration paid to external directors will be the same as the remuneration received by the other directors of the company who are not employed by the company and are not controlling shareholders thereof (proportionate remuneration).

-It should be noted that Mr. Yariv Alroy, as an Active Chairman of the Board, receives a remuneration in his capacity as such (for further information, please refer to Section 5.1 above).
+It should be noted that Messrs.
+Yariv Alroy and Ehud Barak, as Active Chairmen of the Board, receive different remunerations in their capacity as such (for further information, please refer to Section 5.1 above).

-Directors are reimbursed for travel and other reasonable expenses related to their capacity as directors of SHL and all directors (including directors that are not compensation for their services) are entitled to indemnification and D&O insurance coverage, all as approved by the Compensation Committee, the Board and the shareholders (for more information on director compensation, see also "Compensation for Acting Members of Governing Bodies" Section).
+Directors are reimbursed for travel and other reasonable expenses related to their capacity as directors of SHL and all directors (including directors that are not compensated for their services) are entitled to an exemption letter as was approved by the 2022 SGM, as well indemnification and D&O insurance coverage, all as approved by the Compensation Committee, the Board and the shareholders (for further information on director compensation, see also "Compensation for Acting Members of Governing Bodies" Section).
 The Board of Directors is in charge of the implementation of the Compensation Policy, which shall be in force for a period of 3 years from the date the Compensation Policy is duly approved.
 The Company has the right to change the Compensation Policy, at any time, in accordance with the provisions of applicable law.
 Pursuant to the Compensation Policy, the Compensation Committee (i) shall examine the application of the Compensation Policy, from time to time, and at the latest each year, and recommend any changes, to the extent necessary, to the Board, and (ii) shall evaluate annually the performance of each of the Company's executive officers and shall review at least annually the executive officers' personal compensation programs in light of the Company's goals and objectives with respect to such programs, and recommend any changes to the Board.